Gasorekibo/alu-higher_level_programming/python-hello_world/README.md

-script that print string using f-string format
+a script that print float number with two digit